DeveloperJoshua14/DeveloperJoshua14/README.md

 # Hello there! 👋
 I'm Joshua Nafziger, a high school student from VA, USA, deeply engrossed in math, physics, coding, computers, and the exciting world of home automation.
 This GitHub profile is my digital workshop, a place where I share my adventures in the realms of technology and science.
+If you want to learn more about me, vist my website!
+[Joshua Nafziger](https://joshua.nafzigers.us)

 ## About Me